ClintH/ixfx-docs/src/pages/flow/stateMachine.md

 if (machine.isDone) ...
 ```

-The `change` event is fired whenever state changes, and `stop` when the machine reaches an end.
+The `change` event is fired whenever state changes, and `stop` when the machine reaches a final state.

 ```js
 machine.addEventListener(`change`, (evt) => {